August 3, 2020 | Car Accidents, Personal Injury

 Being involved in a car accident of any kind, no matter how severe, can be a traumatizing experience.

-But it’s the moments immediately following the accident that will greatly influence your claim.
+As a car accident attorney, we can say with certainty that it’s the moments immediately following the accident that will greatly influence your claim.

 This is a time when the evidence surrounding your accident is untouched, allowing you to properly document the details for a court to see.

-Depending on the state, it may be against the law not to, especially if someone was injured, or if the damage is over a couple hundred dollars.
+Depending on the state, it may be against the law not to, especially if someone was injured, or if the damage is over a couple of hundred dollars.

 If you’re not sure about your state’s laws, you should call the police and make sure you’re following the proper protocol before leaving the scene of the accident.